Saivishwanathkatkam/Note-Manager/README.md

    From the project root, run:

    - npm run dev — Start the development server with hot reload
-   - npm start — Start the production server
-   - npm run build — Build assets for production (if applicable)
-   - npm test — Run tests
-   - npm run lint — Run linters

-   ## Docker (optional)

-   Build:
-   docker build -t notemanager .

-   Run:
-   docker run -p 3000:3000 -e NODE_ENV=production notemanager

    ## Deployment

    1. Ensure environment variables are set on the host.
    2. Install dependencies: npm install --production
-   3. Start the server: npm start
+   3. Start the server: npm run dev
    4. Use a process manager (pm2, systemd) or container orchestration for production reliability.

    ## Contributing